-For an immigrant investor hoping to obtain his or her green card though the EB5 visa program, they must first choose an EB5 project and then make the required capital investment.
+For an immigrant investor hoping to obtain his or her green card though the EB5 capital investment program, they must first choose an EB5 projects and then make the required capital investment.
 That path to a green card and potentially to US citizenship, begins with the filing of Form I-526, the Immigration Petition for Alien Entrepreneur.
-That petition must be submitted with accompanying evidence in support of the USCIS EB5 program’s requirements.
-Upon receipt, the USCIS will evaluate and adjudicate the I-526 petition based upon the following:
+The I-526 petition must be submitted with accompanying evidence in support of the USCIS EB5 program’s requirements.
+Upon receipt, the USCIS will evaluate and adjudicate the I-526 petition.

 Investment Is Made in a New Commercial Enterprise

 As an EB5 investor, it is incumbent upon you to prove that your capital investment was made in a New Commercial Enterprise (NCE).
 An NCE is any for-profit enterprise established after November 29, 1990 (or prior to that date, provided certain conditions were met).
 The NCE must have been formed for the ongoing conduct of a lawful for-profit US-based business.
 The business types of the NCE may include, among others, a sole proprietorship, joint venture, general or limited partnership, holding company, corporation, business trust, or other privately or publicly held entity.
 In the context of a Regional Center, the NCE is the fund in which the immigrant invests.
 In general, that fund will take the form of either a Limited Liability Company (LLC) or Limited Partnership (LP).
 In the context of a direct investment, i.e. not through a Regional Center, the NCE is the business wherein the immigrant invests and which will create the required jobs for U.S. workers.